mlpack/mlpack/doc/user/methods/yolov3.md

 ---

-Predict and draw bounding boxes on multiple images. **NOTE**: Each image must have the same dimensions.
+Predict and draw bounding boxes on multiple images. **NOTE**: On this example, each image must have the same dimensions.

 ```c++
 // Step 1: load the pretrained model.